victorhqc/photos-manager/README.md

 #### Windows

-Cargo needs a bit of help to know where the image magick libraries are, after downloading add a `.cargo/config.toml` file with the correct path to the libraries
+Cargo needs a bit of help to know where the `image magick` libraries are.
+After downloading add a `.cargo/config.toml` file with the correct path to the libraries

 ```bash